Lock (film)

-Lock is a 2016 Indian Punjabi-language film directed by Smeep Kang, written by Pali Bhupinder Singh and starring Gippy Grewal, Gurpreet Ghuggi, Geeta Basra, Karamjit Anmol and Smeep Kang as the main protagonist of the film and was released worldwide on 14 October 2016.
+Lock is a 2016 Indian Punjabi-language thriller film directed by Smeep Kang, written by Pali Bhupinder Singh and starring Gippy Grewal, Gurpreet Ghuggi, Geeta Basra, Karamjit Anmol and Smeep Kang as the main protagonists of the film and was released worldwide on 14 October 2016.
 The film is a remake of Malayalam film Shutter.

 Plot

 Bhola (Gippy Grewal) is a rickshaw driver that wants to start a life in Dubai.
 He befriends Gill (Smeep Kang) who is a NRI regularly living in Dubai recently returned to India.
 Bhola believes that Gill will help him leave Punjab and settle in Dubai.
 Gill is married and has a teenaged son and a daughter attending college.
 However, Gill is a strict father and asks his daughter to quit college and get married after learning she goes to mall with a male friend.

 Harpal (Gurpreet Ghuggi) is a film script writer.
 One day when rides Bhola's rickshaw to his hotel, he leaves his bag containing his script on the rickshaw.
 After he realizes it, he begins to search for Bhola.Later in the night, Bhola, with Harpal's bag he found in his rickshaw, drinks with Gill and two friends.
 The other two leave Gill and Bhola early, leaving them drinking together.
 Soon they find they are out of alcohol, so they go to a shop to buy another one.
 On their way back to drink, they witness a street girl (Geeta Basra).
 Gill, a decent man who is now drunk, develops the desire to have sex with her, so they take her along.

 However, all local hotels refuse to offer a room on hourly basis.
 Bhola comes up with the idea that they do it in Gill's shop, which is right in front of Gill's house and has a bed inside.
 Gill and the street girl enter the shop, and Bhola locks it from outside so that nobody can enter.
 He also promise that he will come back after one hour to open it.
 Bhola goes to a restaurant to eat, where he meets Harpal.
 Harpal asks Bhola to return his bag, but Bhola says the bag is with Gill and he can only get it after one hour.
 Harpal drinks with Bhola to kill time so that they will leave together after one hour to get his bag.